raygpt/phone-anxiety/README.md

 Assumptions:

-1. Two types of events in the DB - "openings" and "appointments".
+1. Two types of events in the DB - "openings" and "appointments"

 2. Openings can be of any length of hours, for example, 9:30am-6:00pm or 9:00am-11:30am.
 Appointments have to be 30 minute blocks.